 At its founding, the place was a horse breeding sanctuary for the Habsburg House, but later became one of the most prestigious and well known schools in the world for training, learning and riding instruction for the aristocracy.
-According to this method, the purebred horses are trained and shaped to get well-trained horses.
+According to this method, the purebred horses are trained to become well-trained horses.
 They move in a noble way and the many exercises bring the riders to total control and harmony with the horses.

 Since then, the place has provided riding lessons for the Viennese aristocracy.
-Next to it are the royal stables, where the Lippitzian horses are taken care of, horses of the most ancient breed in Europe.
+Next to it are the royal stables, where the Lipizzan horses are taken care of, horses of the most ancient breed in Europe.
 They are called so because 400 years ago they were raised in Lipica, which until 1918 was part of Austria.
 At the school they also take care of the riders' excellent riding equipment, such as saddles, bridles and pullers.

 The school building is located near the Michaelerplatz Square, in the Hofburg Palace complex.
 It is open to visitors who can visit to watch the training and performances of experienced riders.

 For tourists and residents of Vienna, the school presents special riding shows, a kind of ballet that shows remarkable harmony between skilled riders and the Lipizzan horses.
 These performances take place in a beautifully decorated riding hall and the sounds of classical music, such as Viennese waltzes written by Johann Strauss’s son, are played.
 The riders ride the horses in an elegant way that once characterized the noblemen of the era of the Austro-Hungarian Empire and today is a souvenir of the past.